np-guard/vpc-network-config-analyzer/README.md

         File path to store results
   -protocol string
         Protocol for connection description
-  -src string
+  -provider string
+        Collect resources from an account in this cloud provider -region value
+        Cloud region from which to collect resources -resource-group string
+        Resource group id or name from which to collect resources -src string
         Source endpoint for explanation; can be specified as a VSI name/CRN or an internal/external IP-address/CIDR -src-max-port int